kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/components/mobile/mobile-datetime-picker.md

 | Name | Type | Description | Remark |
 | :--- | :--- | :--- | :--- |
 | change | function | Event handler when the value has been changed | It will pass the event object as the argument<br><br>You can receive the following values in event.detail<br>event.detail.oldValue : Value before the change<br>event.detail.value : Value after the change<br>event.detail.changedPart : "date" or "time" which has been changed |

-> *1: The displayed date format is automatically switched depending on the `language` property setting as follows:
-> - "en": MM/DD/YYYY
-> - "ja", "zh": YYYY-MM-DD

 ### Constructor